-All trusts are set up by you, the grantor, during your life.
-However, not all trusts immediately go into effect.
-Depending on when the trust becomes effective, it is either a living trust or a testamentary trust.
+All Trusts are set up by you, the grantor, during your life.
+However, not all Trusts immediately go into effect.
+Depending on when it becomes effective, it's either a Living Trust or a Testamentary Trust.

-Living trusts: When a trust is created and then immediately become effective, it is known as a “living trust.”
+Living Trusts: When a Trust is created and then immediately become effective.

-Irrevocable trusts: You give ownership and control of the property in the trust to others (trustees) and therefore no longer own or control the property, thus making you unable to enact changes to the the trust.
+Irrevocable Trusts: You give ownership and control of the property in the Trust to others (Trustees) and no longer own or control the property, thus making you unable to enact changes.

-With a revocable trust you are still treated as the owner of the property in the trust, and can therefore be taxed on that property during your life.
-With an irrevocable trust, you give up ownership of the property in the trust and are therefore no longer liable for that property and cannot be taxed on that property.
+With a Revocable Trust you are still treated as the owner of the property, and can be taxed on that property during your life.
+With an Irrevocable Trust, you give up ownership of the property and are no longer liable for it and cannot be taxed.

-Depending on the goals of the trust that you’re establishing, there may be some benefits to creating either a revocable trust or an irrevocable trust.
-For example, if the primary goal of the trust is to avoid excessive estate taxes, you will likely want to set up an irrevocable trust, as you would not pay taxes on property held in an irrevocable trust.
-However, if the primary goal of the trust is to maintain control of assets in the event of incompetence, you will likely want to set up a revocable trust, as you will retain control over the assets in the trust and the beneficiaries of that trust until you die.
-In addition, the rules of the particular trust that you’re establishing may dictate whether a trust must be revocable or irrevocable.
-If you’re unsure whether you want to establish a revocable or irrevocable trust, you should consult a licensed trusts and estates attorney in your state.
+It depends on the goals you’re trying to establish.
+For example, if the primary goal is to avoid excessive estate taxes, you will likely want to set up an Irrevocable Trust.
+If the primary goal is to maintain control of assets in the event of incompetence, you will likely want to set up a Revocable Trust.
+In addition, the rules of the particular Trust you’re establishing may dictate whether a Trust must be Revocable or Irrevocable.
+If you’re unsure about the type of Trust you want to establish you should consult a licensed trusts and estates attorney in your state.